 If you’re not into doing calls, you can also upsell after checkout right away based on the service purchased.
 Here’s a tutorial on how you can set up an upsell form inside SPP.

-5 ways SPP can help you retain customers
+5 ways SPP can help small businesses retain customers

 I’ve already mentioned SPP a few times above, but let’s look at a few concrete examples how our tool can help you implement client retention strategies for small business owners.